hniopen/vfaCore/docs/migration & seeding.md

 php artisan iseed my_table,another_table

 ```
-Then reset `DatabaseSeeder.php` if you don't want to consider generated automatically seeds.
+Then reset `DatabaseSeeder.php` if you don't want to consider generated seeds class automatically.
 One by one seeding `php artisan db:seed --class="{path to}MySeed"`